 Instilling a sense of purpose in your design team and their role in defining the business’s future value helps build motivation and drives productivity across the team.

 The ability of a design team to perform depends on its members’ skills.
-Providing great employee experiences and predefined career paths can be a motivational method to ensure that top talent is attracted further expanding business capabilities.
+Providing great employee experiences and predefined career paths can be a motivational method to ensure that top talent is attracted to further expanding business capabilities.

 Simply mobilizing talent in design teams will not suffice when aiming to drive high design performance.
 Driving team performance should be considered a process requiring open communication between team members and a learning curve for team members with constant room for improvement.
 To summarize, the goal is to achieve the least amount of time to get a new designer to trust the process to enhance workflow efficiency.